IMF downgrades outlook for global economy in face of virus

 WASHINGTON (AP) — The International Monetary Fund has sharply lowered its forecast for global growth this year because it envisions far more severe economic damage from the coronavirus than it did just two months ago.

 The IMF predicts that the global economy will shrink 4.9% this year, significantly worse than the 3% drop it had estimated in its previous report in April.
-It would be the worst annual contraction since immediately after World War II.

-The global organization predicts that the global economy will shrink 4.9% this year, significantly worse than the 3% drop it had estimated in its previous report in April.
-The IMF has forecast that the global economic damage from the recession will be worse than from any other downturn since the Great Depression of the 1930s.
+The IMF said that the global economic damage from the recession will be worse than from any other downturn since the Great Depression of the 1930s.

 The IMF issued its bleaker forecasts Wednesday in an update to the World Economic Outlook it released in April.
 The update is generally in line with other recent major forecasts.
 Earlier this month, for example, the World Bank projected that the global economy would shrink 5.2% this year.